CalAIM Resources for Providers

-A. No. Files will be transmitted via sFTP on the 15th of each month.
+A: No. Files will be transmitted via sFTP on the 15th of each month.

-A. Members/patients labeled with status code 1 – Pending Outreach are included in the MIF.
+A: In addition to your enrolled members, members/patients labeled with status code 1 – Pending Outreach are included in the MIF.
 Providers can reach out and enroll them in the program if they qualify based on provider assessment.

 Q: Will we receive cobranded letters or packets to use as part of our outreach efforts?